TheAdrianProject/AdrianSmartAssistant/README.md

 	1. Google Speech to Text Service Module
 	2. Ivona Text to Speech Module
+	3. SnowBoy hotword file configuration (optional)

 There are then three main commands to start, stop and update adrian:

-	3. Start Adrian
+	4. Start Adrian
-	4. Stop Adrian
+	5. Stop Adrian
-	5. Update Adrian
+	6. Update Adrian

 --------------------------------------------------------------------------
 All module configuration changes can be done in the constants.js file